department of hes

 Please click each tab for details.

-The general studies in human environmental sciences program is designed to provide students the opportunity to realize their specific career goals by pursuing an innovative program of study, complete with at least one focused area within the College's many course offerings.
+The bachelor of science in human environmental sciences program is designed to provide students the opportunity to realize their specific career goals by pursuing an innovative program of study, complete with at least one focused area within the College's many course offerings.

-The General Studies in HES Department offers the Master of Science in Human Environmental Sciences with the following areas of study:
+The Masters of Sciences in HES Department offers the Master of Science in Human Environmental Sciences with the following areas of study:

 - Consumer Conflict Management, Negotiation, and Mediation (graduate certificate available)